6 things the workplace needs to boost employee wellbeing

 Playing an active role in the workspace community helps people feel stimulated at work.
 Employees with a large number of friends or acquaintances report a higher level of wellbeing and better engagement.
 Shared office spaces like HubHub can help by introducing your staff to new people and exposing them to new ideas.

-Top tip: Dedicated wellbeing or community events can help expand employees’ horizons with new ideas.
+Top tip: Dedicated employee wellbeing or community events can help expand employees’ horizons with new ideas.
 Solutions like More can help support this with events like community breakfasts, yoga lessons, clothes swaps, and movie nights (just to name a few).

 Connect employees with the environment